Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 - 75/11 embroidery needle (smaller-sized needles will leave smaller holes, which makes for a better final product!)

-- 1 layer of wash-away (paper-like type) and 1 layer of water-soluble topping (like Sulky Solvy) or 2 layers of paper-like wash-away stabilizer
+- 1 layer of wash-away (paper-like type) and 1 layer of heavy-weight water-soluble film stabilizer (like Sulky Ultra Solvy) or 2 layers of paper-like wash-away stabilizer

 - Thread (check the design for recommendations if purchased.
 If no recommendations, consider 40 wt embroidery thread first.
-Rayon or polyester work well.)
+Rayon or polyester work well, and even cotton provides a nice matte finish.)

 - FSL digitized design